aniketchavan2211/aniketchavan2211/Practical/computer_networking.md

 3. Use of switch?
 Connect multiple devices, forward data packets.
 4. How to test connectivity?
 Using ping command between devices.
 5. Difference between router and switch?
 Router → connects networks; Switch → connects devices within a LAN.

----

-✅ Slip CN1 Completed

----

-This completes your easy Sem 1 practicals and the computer networking practical.

-If you want, I can also prepare the remaining “moderate/hard” Sem 1 practicals like TDM, FSK, Hamming Code in one go, so your full Sem 1 journal is ready.

-Do you want me to do that next?